MochiCart/MochiCartSDK-IOS/README.md

 Sample Cart
 ================
-We've included a sample cart for your convenience.
+We've included a sample cart located in the SampleCart.zip file for your convenience.
 You can use this for quickly creating store apps or as a reference for how to integrate mochiCart.

 MochiCartSDK-IOS Integration Guide
 ================